JaredHLZhang/61040-portfolio/assignments/assignment1.md

 ### Domain 1: Long-distance relationships (LDR) & happiness
 - Miscommunication without nonverbal cues – Couples lose tone and body language, leading to frequent misunderstandings.
 - Low emotional resonance in digital interactions and quality time – Video calls and texts feel repetitive, failing to capture intimacy.
-- Luck of experience and "skill" for handling LDR – Young couples like our age (college students) almost first time experience LDR in their life and most likely have no idea of handling the relationship in this struggle situation.
+- Lack of experience and "skill" for handling LDR – Young couples like our age (college students) almost first time experience LDR in their life and most likely have no idea of handling the relationship in this struggle situation.
 - Reliance on generic or unhelpful LDR apps (one more for this domain) – Existing tools often create more "tasks" instead of easing emotional strain.

 **Selected Problem:**